kgsensei/XCrypt/README.md

 print(encryptedData) # This should output to a bunch of random characters.
 ```

 After you have some information encrypted you probably want to decrypt it.
-The easiest and only way to do that is through the `xcrypt.decrypt(keyName, Data)` function.
+The only way to do that is through the `xcrypt.decrypt(keyName, Data)` function.
 It takes two variables, keyName (for the key file name, same as the encryption function) and data (the encrypted text seen in variable `encryptedData` previously).

 ```py
 import xcrpyt